Ann Burley and my other Burley ancestors

 • Frances Burley (1742-????), my 5th great-grand aunt.
 Frances was born in 1742 and baptised at St Peter’s Church in Limpsfield, Surrey, on 15 August that year.
 She is referred to in her father’s will, dated 1773, the beneficiary of £1 1s.
 No mention is made of her being married (unlike her sister Mary below).
 I’ve not found references to her after the will.

 • Mary Burley (1744-????), my 5th great-grand aunt.
-Mary was born in 1744 and baptised at St Peter’s Church in Limpsfield, Surrey, on 11 October that year.
+Mary was baptised at St Peter’s Church in Limpsfield, Surrey, on 11 October 1744.
 She married at St Luke’s Church in Finsbury, north London, on 11 June 1764, her father giving his consent as she was a minor at the time.
 Her husband was Joseph Newton.
 What had taken her to the area is not clear.
-She is mentioned as a beneficiary of £1 1s in her father’s will, proved after his death in 1774, but after this I’ve not been able to trace her.
+She is mentioned as a beneficiary of £1 1s in her father’s will, proved after his death, but after this I’ve not been able to trace her.

 • John Burley (1746-1796), my 5th great-grandfather.
 His details are above.

 • Richard Burley (1748-1788?), my 5th great-grand uncle.
-Richard was born in 1748 and baptised at St Peter’s Church in Limpsfield, Surrey, on 21 July that year.
+Richard was baptised at St Peter’s Church in Limpsfield, Surrey, on 21 July 1748.
 He is listed as a voter in the poll books for Limpsfied in 1774, then married Mary Brett by licence in the village on 28 March 1776, described in the document as a carpenter.
 A Richard Burley was buried in the village on 18 September 1788 but this could be another family member.
 The confusion is that land tax and other records continue to show a Richard Burley as an owner and occupier of land in the village late into the 1790s.
 I have no record of Mary’s death.

 • Ann Burley (1753-????), my 5th great-grand aunt.
-Ann was born in 1753 and baptised at St Peter’s Church in Limpsfield, Surrey, on 30 September that year.
+Ann was baptised at St Peter’s Church in Limpsfield, Surrey, on 30 September 1753.
 She was the beneficiary of £15 in her father’s will, proved in 1771, and then married James Dew on 17 March 1776 at St Peter’s.
 A marriage licence dated 8 March described James as a tailor.
-They had a child, Elizabeth, born in September 1776 but the family then disappears from the records.
+They had at least one child but after her baptism the family disappears from the records.

 • Phoebe Burley (1755-????), my 5th great-grand aunt.
 Phoebe was born in 1755 and baptised at St Peter’s Church in Limpsfield, Surrey, on 19 October that year.
 I’ve not traced her beyond this but the fact she wasn’t mentioned in her father’s will of 1771 suggests she may have died young.